UH Hilo astronomy professor and his student test small telescope on Maunakea

 The professor and his student set up the CGEM-925-HD telescope.

-“These telescopes are used in the UH Hilo astronomy program for training students on modern observing techniques,” says John Coney, educational specialist in the physics and astronomy department, who photographed the field trip, producing a catalog of images.
+“These telescopes are used in the UH Hilo astronomy program for training students on modern observing techniques,” says John Coney, educational specialist in the physics and astronomy department, who photographed the field trip.

 Share this story